 “The potential for the challenges brought by climate change and other environmental challenges to be tackled in ways which increase our connectedness with nature and the communities around us excites and inspires me”

-Other members of New Leaf over the years have included Dave Prescott, Ali Straker, Peter Norton, Amy Nicholass, Sarah Blenkinsop, Temi Odurinde, Bym Welthy, Gillian Menzies, Mary Burton, Pete Linnell, Richard Priestley, Rebecca Semple, Nick Sherwood, Shirley Garner, Averil Clother, Perry Walker and Di Kamp.
+Other members of New Leaf over the years have included Dave Prescott, Ali Straker, Amy Nicholass, Mary Burton, Rebecca Semple, Averil Clother, Sarah Blenkinsop, Temi Odurinde, Bym Welthy, Gillian Menzies, Pete Linnell, Richard Priestley, Nick Sherwood, Shirley Garner, Perry Walker and Di Kamp.
 We have also been privileged to work with some superb interns including Celia Kibblewhite, Kathy Hopkin, Jaime Gordon, Arthur Waters, Eleanor Penny, Richard Coppock, Ella Waters and Kika Patrick.